kobuki/weewx-meteoRX/README.md

 ### About this Repository

 This repository is a fork of [https://github.com/matthewwall/weewx-meteostick](https://github.com/matthewwall/weewx-meteostick) for use with custom receiver modules.
 It has been modified and fixed in numerous ways to better support these custom receivers.
-It strives to maintain compatibility with the Meteostick driver as much as possible and should be compatible with either the custom receiver or the one in the [https://github.com/kobuki/VPTools](https://github.com/kobuki/VPTools) repo.
+It strives to maintain compatibility with the Meteostick driver as much as possible and should be compatible with either the custom receiver or the one described in the [https://github.com/kobuki/VPTools](https://github.com/kobuki/VPTools) repo.

 ### Installation